09jayy/Heavy-Duty-Drivers-Weather-App/CONTRIBUTING.md

 ### Drivers Weather Page

-- [ ] Create inital elements and HTMX Structure of page
+- [x] Create inital elements and HTMX Structure of page
+- [ ] The page is correctly styled using CSS according to the FIGMA Design
-- [ ] Create the shared component for weather for each location
+- [x] Create the shared component for weather for each location
 - [ ] Component for location based weather:
-  - [ ] New component can be added
+  - [x] New component can be added
   - [ ] Component can be deleted
   - [ ] List of components can be reordered (Optional/till last)